roh-kumar/dsa-java-assignments-solutions/01-flow-of-program/README.md

 # Create flowchart and pseudocode for the following:
-- [x] Input a year and find whether it is a leap year or not.
+- :heavy_check_mark: Input a year and find whether it is a leap year or not.
-- [ ] Take two numbers and print the sum of both.
+- :x: Take two numbers and print the sum of both.
-- [ ] Take a number as input and print the multiplication table for it.
+- :x: Take a number as input and print the multiplication table for it.
-- [ ] Take 2 numbers as inputs and find their HCF and LCM.
+- :x: Take 2 numbers as inputs and find their HCF and LCM.
-- [ ] Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.
+- :x: Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.